Firefly (DC Comics): Ted Carson

 A man named Ted Carson becomes the second character to adopt the Firefly identity.
 Created by Bill Finger and Sheldon Moldoff, he first appeared in Batman #126.
 Carson was an ostentatiously wealthy gold mine heir who gambled his family fortune away and subsequently turned to a life of crime as the second Firefly.
 Carson then goes on a robbery spree before being apprehended by Batman and Batwoman.

 In 2011, "The New 52" rebooted the DC universe.
 Ted Carson is a former high school teacher who tries to incinerate everything that will separate him from his ex-girlfriend Cindy Cooke, though he is ultimately defeated by Nightwing and Batgirl.

 In 2016, DC Comics implemented another relaunch of its books called DC Rebirth, which restored its continuity to a form much as it was before The New 52.
 Ted Carson and Killer Moth attempt to kill Batman to collect Two-Face's multi-million dollar bounty.
 Carson is later seen as one of the many villains who Bane attacks in his quest to reach Batman at Arkham Asylum.

 During the gang war between Joker and Riddler, Carson is shown siding with the Riddler's faction.

 After killing Garfield Lynns, Carson took on Bridgit Pike as a protégé at the time when they were hired by Kobra to kill Batman.

 In "Infinite Frontier", Carson continues to operate as Firefly alongside Lynns.

 Bridgit Pike

-Ted Carson's protégé Bridgit Pike (a character introduced in the TV series Gotham) adopts the identity of Lady Firefly.
+Ted Carson's protégée Bridgit Pike (a character introduced in the TV series Gotham) adopts the identity of Lady Firefly.
 She first appeared in Detective Comics #988 (September 2018) and was created by James Robinson and Stephen Segovia.

 Lady Firefly and Carson are hired by Kobra to kill Batman while he investigates a murder.